 Experts @ Elizabethtown

-The members of our faculty and staff experts list are ready to answer questions related to his or her unique areas of expertise.
+You know your audience.
+They know their stuff.
+The faculty and staff members that make up Experts @ E-town are ready to answer questions related to his or her unique areas of expertise.

 - Jump to Topic List

 - View Experts @ E-town in the News

 - Read the latest from E-town NOW

 Step 2: Contact us

 Once you identify an expert you'd like to contact, send an email to email@example.com or call Elizabeth Harvey at 717-361-6412.
 We'll check availability and connect you to your desired contact(s).
 Note that the firstname.lastname@example.org email account is checked most often during normal business hours.
 If your story is immediate in nature, or you need an expert after hours or on weekends/holidays, please contact the Office of Marketing and Communications or College Switchboard directly by phone.

 If you are unable to find an expert for a specific topic or if you need additional assistance, contact Elizabeth Harvey, communications manager, at 717-361-6412 or send an email email@example.com.

 Our faculty and staff experts can speak on the following topics: